chrismartinex/chrismartinex/README.md

 ### TECH JOURNEY
 --------------------------------------------
-"Hola! 👋 I'm Chris, a dedicated and enthusiastic software developer with a strong passion for web development.
-With experience in various technologies, I thrive on crafting innovative and user-friendly solutions.
-Currently, I'm pursuing my education at CodeStack Academy and will be graduating in September 2023.
+Hello, I'm Chris, a software developer who enjoys creating innovative and user-friendly solutions.
+My most recent milestone was graduating from CodeStack Academy in September 2023.
+Before I could finish phase 5 of my curriculum (the internship), I landed a full-time position as a Software Engineer.
+In my current role, I work with Automation Programmable Logic Controllers, where we utilize Structured Text Code, C, and Python to program controllers.

 ### CONNECT
 --------------------------------------------